 Please resist the urge to simply summarize the readings.
 Of course answering questions in the prompt you’ll end up restating and paraphrasing ideas that you want to address.
 That’s important!
 But this exercise is NOT about just regurgitating the readings or identifying the “most” important points—everyone will learn something different from them.
-The goal is show me you can think critically about the quesitons USING THE SET OF READINGS!
+The goal is show me you can think critically about the questions USING THE SET OF READINGS!

-Clarity: Can I understand what you’re trying to say?
+Length / clarity: Have you met the minimum word count?
+Can I understand what you’re trying to say?
 This includes basic grammar issues like using clear paragraphs, avoiding run-on sentences, not starting every sentence with “this”, etc. It also includes a logical progression of sentences within paragraphs.
 If your post looks like a giant text message, you won’t get many points in this category.

 Familiarity with readings/video: This is really the whole point of all reflections, regardless of topic: to show that you are FAMILIAR with the main ideas across the readings.
 This does not mean you need to agree with them.
 Not mentioning topics that take up a lot of space and are obviously central to the set of readings is the most common way to lose points.
 Not mentioning anything from a reading suggests that you didn’t read it, so make sure you find some way to bring everything into your reflection/quiz.